Food and drink at Dunster Castle

 Our Watermill Tearoom is open daily, 10am-5pm.
-The Tenants' Hall pop-up cafe is open daily 10am-4pm serving hot and cold drinks, ice creams and light refreshments.
+The Tenants' Hall pop-up café is open daily 10.30am-3pm.
+We will be serving hot and cold drinks, ice creams, light refreshments and hot food.

 We’ve introduced new safety measures including screens at our till and collection points, and waymarked routes.
 Payment by card is preferred when possible.